-Carlisle Events is/was the first company in the United States organized specifically to conduct and promote events for the collector car, truck and motorcycle hobby.
 As part of the Carlisle based season, events are held at the Carlisle PA Fairgrounds.
 The first such event was “Post War ’74” and it took place on September 26, 1974.
 At the time, the Carlisle PA Fairgrounds were rented on an event by event basis by Bill and Chip Miller (no relation).
-In 1981, after renting the fairgrounds for each event, the Millers purchased the property, which then totaled 70 acres.
+In 1981, after renting the fairgrounds for each event, the Millers purchased the property, which then totaled 70 acres (the picture reflects the Fairgrounds in the 1980s).
 Subsequent acquisitions brought its total to the current 82 acres.

-On property at Carlisle are two pavilions used for covered outdoor events and displays as well as more than a half dozen indoor facilities used for activities ranging from Kids at Carlisle to special displays and vendors.
+On property at the Carlisle Fairgrounds are two pavilions used for covered outdoor events and displays.
+Additionally, there is more than a half dozen indoor facilities used for activities ranging from a Kids Activity Center to Special Displays and vendors.
 In addition, Building T features concessions and the Carlisle Store, where official event merchandise is made available.

 Along with structures within its 82 acre fence line, Carlisle Events owns three main properties off site as well.
 Those properties include the former International Automotive Components (IAC) complex, Carlisle Expo Center, and the former Carlisle Armory.
 IAC has been demolished, with redevelopment taking place daily, the Carlisle Expo Center features the Spring and Fall Auction as well as the Ford Ride and Drive Experience during the season and hosts multiple weekend events during Carlisle’s “off season,” the Armory is now home to the Carlisle Events Facilities and Maintenance staff.